Rehost an on-premises Linux application to Azure VMs and Azure Database for MySQL

 - The web VM will reside in the front-end subnet (

-- The app database will be migrated to Azure Database for MySQL using MySQL tools.
+The application database will be migrated to Azure Database for MySQL by using Azure Database Migration Service.

 Contoso will complete the migration process as follows: